Xilinx/graphanalytics/docs/src/comdet-tg/comdetect-script.rst

    ./bin/run.sh -h

    # Run comdetect demo with default settings.
 Settings can be changed via command
-   # line options as shown above
+   # line options as shown above. "alveoProject" is a required option that specifies
+   # a partition project basename for saving generated partitions for efficient
+   # FPGA memory mapping.
+The project needs to be on a shared network drive if TigerGraph
+   # is set up as a multi-node cluster.
-   ./bin/run.sh
+   ./bin/run.sh -a alveoProject